 100% wild-caught New Zealand Hoki fish skin-on boneless fillet portions from New Zealand.
 Hoki fish comes from the Cod family and is also known as Blue Hake or Blue Grenadier fish.
 If you like Cod you'll like Hoki.
-One pack contains two or three big fillets with a total weight of about 450g (1lbs) or more.
+One pack contains 1 to 3 fillets with a total weight of about 500g (1.1lbs) or more.
 Hoki fish has firm succulent flesh with a delicate flavor.
 The fillets are white and flake easily when cooked.
 Hoki fish has a pleasant non-fishy smell, even when cooked.
 Hoki fish is more flavourful than most other white fish because of its higher fat content (essential and healthy Omega-3 fatty acids).

 We highly recommend Hoki fish and chips with peas.
 Hoki also makes a great fish on the grill or oven.
 Simply season and wrap in aluminum foil.
 Hoki fillets are convenient, healthy and versatile.
 Suitable for most cooking methods such as baked, fried, grilled, steamed, curried and sauteed.
 Our Hoki - which is available in abundance - is fished by the well experienced New Zealand Sanford fishery and the fish has been independently certified as sustainable by the Marine Stewardship Council (MSC).
 The fish is frozen and processed at sea for extra freshness and has never been defrosted up until delivery to you.
 See more information and cooking instructions below.